jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 1. Detects if Node.js is already installed on your system and uses it
 2. Downloads and configures a portable Node.js if needed
 3. Works reliably across different Windows versions and configurations
+4. Creates a properly formatted configuration file that works with Claude Desktop
-4. Handles all configuration automatically
+5. Handles all configuration automatically

 ### Option 1: Ultra-Simple Install